ioncho/JetBrains_1task/update_php_with_phpstorm.md

 - [How to update my PHP version with PhpStorm?](#how-to-update)

 ## Why to update the PHP codebase?<a name="why-to-update"></a>
 If everything works, why to update?
-That’s a rational question, however there are at the least three important reasons to decide on the migration:
+That’s a rational question, however there are at least three important reasons to decide on the migration:
 * **Better security**.
 Newer versions are better at countering hackers, for example, because outdated code is no longer supported.
 * **Faster websites**.
 Newer PHP versions are with faster execution times and less memory usage.
 * **New features and improvements**.
 As with all updates, a newer version includes new features and improvements on how to do things, for example, preloading.
 To know more about each PHP version, look through [PHP changelogs](https://www.php.net/manual/en/doc.changelog.php).